 The boy tends to be generally larger than the female, and because of its size, it is not recommended that you leave it unsupervised with small children and babies.

 What is the Life Expectancy of the Mally Foxhound?

 The Mally Foxhound is expected to live around 11-13 years, which is in the same ballpark as the 10-12 of an Alaskan Malamute, and the 10-13 of a Foxhound.

-This is around the average for large sized breeds and can increase or decrease depending on the health of the dog.
-So it is important that you keep an eye on your dog for any signs of illness.
+This is around the average for large-sized breeds and can increase or decrease depending on the health of the dog.
+So you must keep an eye on your dog for any signs of illness.

 Temperament, Personality and Behavioural Traits of the Mally Foxhound

 The Mally Foxhound is known to act exactly like a puppy for most of its life, with the energy, enthusiasm, and eagerness you wouldn’t expect from such a large dog.